Sensation & Perception

 Why am I inflicting such a "torture" upon you?
 It was shown back in 2014 (and replicated since then) that notes taken by hand result in superior memory/learning compared with notes taken on computer/laptop.
 The classic demonstration of this is: Mueller, P. A., & Oppenheimer, D. M. (2014).
 The Pen Is Mightier Than the Keyboard: Advantages of Longhand Over Laptop Note Taking.
 Psychological Science, 25(6), 1159-1168.

-9. Missed Assignments: In the event that you miss a graded assignment (exam, activity, etc.) due to an excused absence, you have one week (or until the last day of classes; whichever comes first) from the date of the missed assignment to make arrangements with me to complete that missed assignment.
+10. Missed Assignments: In the event that you miss a graded assignment (exam, activity, etc.) due to an excused absence, you have one week (or until the last day of classes; whichever comes first) from the date of the missed assignment to make arrangements with me to complete that missed assignment.
 If the original assignment cannot be completed, a replacement activity may be assigned.
-If you fail to make arrangements with me to make up missed assignments by the deadline, you will receive a zero for that assignment.
+If you fail to make arrangements with me to make up any missed assignment by the deadline, you will receive a zero for that assignment.

 Schedule of Events: This is provided as a general outline and ordering of what we will be covering.
 Approximate dates for exams are indicated.
 If any changes need to be made, they will be indicated on the online version of this syllabus (the final-exam date, of course, is already known and cannot be changed).